mbriscoe/Ethereal-Expressions/README.md

 ### Responsive Testing

-- Alongside the built in Bootstrap responsive CSS, media wueries were used throughout our own CSS to provide a consistent user experience.
+- Alongside the built in Bootstrap responsive CSS, media queries were used throughout our own CSS to provide a consistent user experience.
 Chrome dev tools were used frequently to test the site at standard screen sizes and the sit4e was manually viewed on laptops, tablets and phones.

 _(am I responsive image)_